 Having “ugly” teeth may significantly contribute to the problem of bullying, according to a recent study published in the American Journal of Orthodontics & Dentofacial Orthopedics.
 According to the study, teeth were the No. 1-targeted physical feature to increase a child’s chance of being bullied, followed by the child’s strength and weight.

-#Orthodontists for some time have been aware of the relationship between unattractive teeth and low self-esteem for some time.
-Not only for kids, but patients of all ages.
-A smile and teeth is the first feature people notice when you walk into a room and important to communication and developing relationships while kids are maturing.
+Orthodontists for some time have been aware of the relationship between unattractive teeth and low self-esteem for some time.
+Not only for kids but patients of all ages.
+A smile and teeth are the first features people notice when you walk into a room and are important to communication and developing relationships while kids are maturing.

-Children can be cruel and parents often ask for the help of Mary Kay Becher Orthodontics when they know their kids are being teased or bullied because of his or her appearance.
+Children can be cruel and parents often ask for the help of Becher & Gil Orthodontics when they know their kids are being teased or bullied because of their appearance.

 - The AAO recommends that all children be seen by age 7 to check for orthodontic problems that can be corrected at an early age.
 Most children do not require early intervention but it is a good idea to make sure your child’s jaw and teeth are developing normally